maplanaga/liftoff-pro/README.md

 Warrning: I returned my LP Pro, so unless I buy another one at some point this project can be considered abandoned.
 Maybe check out [what others are doing with the custom firmware](https://github.com/dvhdr/launchpad-pro/network).
+[This one](https://github.com/jrcurtis/subsequencely) looks great.

 # Liftoff Pro